persever/little-lemon-api/README.md

     - **Additional functionality:** View list of Manager names (`GET`), remove user from group (`DELETE`)
 2. You can access the manager group with an admin token
     - **Endpoint:** */api/groups/manager/users/*
+    - **Note:** For endpoints requiring auth tokens for access, the token prefix is "Bearer"
 3. The admin can add menu items
     - **Endpoint:** */api/menu-items/*
     - **Method:** `POST`